Ultra-compact, ultra-silent, and packed with power

 In the same way, Intel CPUs with Hyper-Threading Technology can process two software threads simultaneously by presenting two logical CPUs to the operating system for each physical core.
 Faking extra CPU cores is a workload management technique, so a CPU core can keep working even if a thread is waiting for external data or is stalled.
 Hyper-Threading is like having two waiters available for the same cook.
 Other waiters may be too busy to take your order, but this waiter is available, and then so is the actual cook.
 Just as a team of cooks is more productive with twice the wait staff serving the demands of patrons, Hyper-Threading enables CPU cores to process more threads by working around bottlenecks and resource hogs.
 Waiters serve as workload managers for the cooks, and so does Hyper-Threading for CPUs.

-With more cores and more simultaneous threads, more work can be done in parallel, enabling smoother multitasking, more responsive financial trading indicators, and even faster web browsing when many tabs are open.
-There's a 9th Gen Intel Core processor to meet every requirement and budget.
+With higher performance per core, more work can be done in parallel, enabling smoother multitasking, more responsive financial trading indicators, and even faster web browsing when many tabs are open.
+There's an 11th Gen Intel Core processor to meet every requirement and budget.
 Choose yours by customizing Stratosphere Mini X6 and pricing your complete configuration today!

 Q: Why do some Intel CPU names end with K, F or KF?